threeport/threeport/docs/docs/install/install-threeport-aws.md

 Also, ensure you have the required permissions to create the necessary resources in AWS.
 If your user has the built-in `AdministratorAccess` policy attached, you can continue.
-Otherwise, check out our [AWS Permissions guide](../aws/aws-iam.md) to make sure you can create the resources required to run a Threeport control plane.
+Otherwise, check out our [AWS Permissions guide](../aws/aws-iam.md) to make sure you can create the resources required to run a Threeport core system.

 You also will need your AWS account ID.
 It can be found in the AWS console.
 Log in to AWS and look at the top-right of the console.
 It will say something like `username @ 1111-2222-3333`.
 The 12 digit number (without dashes) is your account ID.

-With credentials configured, run the following to install the Threeport control plane in EKS:
+With credentials configured, run the following to install Threeport in EKS:

 ```bash
 tptctl up \